Sufficient conditions for linear stability of complex-balanced equilibria in generalized mass-action systems: Generalized mass-action systems

-However, if the order is non-strict (some inequalities are equalities), then the representation by a chain graph (defining a strict order on the vertices) is not unique.
-In fact, every total order on the monomials can be represented in an {\em equivalent} way by a total preorder on the vertices.
-For example, if then it can be represented by the graph defining a preorder.
+If the order is non-strict \blue{(if some monomial terms have the same value),} then the representation by a chain graph (defining a strict order on the vertices) is not unique.
+In fact, every total order on the monomial \blue{terms} can be represented in an {\em equivalent} way by a {\em total preorder} on the vertices.
+For example, if then the order can be represented by the graph defining a preorder.
 (Obviously, this is not an auxiliary graph $(V,\EE)$ in the sense of the previous subsection, since $|\EE|>|V|-1$.)